A Facet Enumeration Algorithm for Convex Polytopes: Numerical examples

 \end{example} The centroid is $(0,0,0)$.
 The polytope is depicted as in Figure \ref{threeD}.
 Each vertex is numbered and its coordinate is provided in the figure.
 There are $12$ vertices, $8$ facets and $18$ edges in this polytope.
 Let $\{i,j\}$ represent the line segment that connects vertices $i$ and $j$.
 Using Theorem \ref{edgeFinder}, we can determine $14$ edges.
 However, for the rest $4$ edges, $\{1,2\}$, $\{5,6\}$, $\{7,8\}$, and $\{11,12\}$, we have to use Theorem \ref{thm2} to identify them.

 The projected figure of the polytope in x-y plane is depicted in Figure \ref{plane} which may help us to verify the result to be presented.
 First, let's consider the $\{1,2\}$ edge.
-Given $i=1$ and $j=2$, i.e., $\u_1=[1,0,1]$ and $\u_2=[1,0,-1]$, it is not difficult (but tedious) to verify that the corresponding linear programming problem (\ref{edgeLP}) can be written as
+Given $i=1$ and $j=2$, i.e., $\u_1=[1,0,1]$ and $\u_2=[1,0,-1]$, using Theorem 1, we cannot determine if $\{1,2\}$ is an edge.
+It is not difficult (but tedious) to verify that the corresponding linear programming problem (\ref{edgeLP}) can be written as